BharathNikesh/TestScripts/README.md

-# TestScripts
-Used to create sample test scripts
+This Repo is used for my test scripts